AElmaghawry/Kinematics_ABB_1600/README.md

 - [ ] Introduction to Robotics:
   - Basics of robotics and its applications.
   - Types of robots, focusing on serial robot arms.
+  - mobility and DOF of any arm robot

 - [ ] Understanding Frames and Transformations:
   - Local vs. global coordinate frames.